jessegmeyerlab/proteomics-tutorial/manuscript.md

 Proteins are made up of 20 different amino acids (not counting pyrrolysine and selenocysteine, which only occur in specific organisms) and their sequence is encoded in their corresponding genes.
 The human genome encodes approximately 19,778 of the predicted canonical proteins coded in the human genome [@PMID:36318223].
 Each protein is present at a different abundance depending on the cell type.
-Previous studies have shown that the concentration range of proteins can span over a range of at least seven orders of magnitude to up to 20,000,000 copies per cell, and that their distribution is tissue-specific [@DOI:10.1038/msb.2011.82;@DOI:10.1016/j.cell.2020.08.036].
+Previous studies have shown that the concentration range of proteins can span at least seven orders of magnitude to up to 20,000,000 copies per cell, and that their distribution is tissue-specific [@DOI:10.1038/msb.2011.82;@DOI:10.1016/j.cell.2020.08.036].
-Protein abundances can span more than 10 orders of magnitude in human blood, while a few protein make up most of the protein by weight in these fluids, making blood and plasma proteomics one of the most difficult matrices.
+Protein abundances can span more than ten orders of magnitude in human blood, while a few proteins make up most of the protein by weight in these fluids, making blood and plasma proteomics one of the most challenging matrices.
-Due to genetic variation, alternative splicing during gene transcription, and co- and post-translational modifications (PTMs), multiple different proteoforms can be produced from a single gene (**Figure 1**) [@DOI:10.1038/nmeth.2369; @DOI:10.1038/s41587-023-01714-x].
+Due to genetic variation, alternative splicing, and co- and post-translational modifications (PTMs), multiple different proteoforms can be produced from a single gene (**Figure 1**) [@DOI:10.1038/nmeth.2369; @DOI:10.1038/s41587-023-01714-x].

 ![**Proteome Complexity.**
 Each gene may be expressed in the form of multiple protein products, or proteoforms, through alternative splicing and incorporation of post-translational modifications.
-As such, there are many more unique proteoforms than there are genes.
+As such, there are many more unique proteoforms than genes.
 While there exist 20,000 - 23,000 coding genes in the human genome, upwards of 1,000,000 unique human proteoforms may exist.
 The study of the structure, function, and spatial and temporal regulation of these proteins is the subject of mass spectrometry-based proteomics](images/intro-centralDogma-proteoforms.png){#fig:proteoforms tag="1" width="100%"}